 Tiny House Moving Update!

 I haven’t moved my tiny house in over 5 years!
-When we moved it to it’s current location I had no idea how long I could leave it there.
-I may be asked to leave within the week, maybe a year, maybe not at all… it really didn’t make sense for me to lay down a concrete pad for it because that’s a big cost with that would be potentially unnecessary and unused.
+I had no idea how long I could leave it there when we moved it to it’s current location.
+Maybe a week, a year, not at all.
+A concrete pad was a big cost that could have been unused.
+It really didn’t make sense for me to lay down a concrete pad for it.
 So, I parked it on the dirt, put it up on blocks and figured I’d see what happened.

 I landed on the best case scenario!

 It’s been over 5 years.
 I’ve been able to have some meaningful discussions with the City.
 We have made huge progress with tiny house codes nationally.
 All the framework is in place to take things forward to zoning.
 Our neighborhood has grown a lot, in both good and bad ways.
 The empty lot that the tiny house has sat on for the last several years has increased in value.
 It seems like a wasted opportunity to use a city lot to host a single tiny house.
 So it’s moving.

 I don’t have the details figured out about where so today, I officially rented a lot in a storage facility.
 We’ll be living in limbo while we design and general contract a ‘standard’ house on our lot which we will either sell or rent out for income.